tensorflow/java/README.md

   * All artifacts that build up the core language bindings of TensorFlow for Java.
   * Those artifacts provide the minimal support required to use the TensorFlow runtime on a JVM.

-* `tensorflow-training`
+* `tensorflow-framework`
-  * High-level APIs built on top of the core libraries for neural network training with TensorFlow.
+  * High-level APIs built on top of the core libraries to simplify neural network training and inference using TensorFlow.

 * `tensorflow-tools`
   * Utility libraries that do not depend on the TensorFlow runtime but are useful for machine learning purposes.